jarronshih/jarronshih.github.io/others/FAQ.md

 ====

 ### Q: Tell me about your experience.
+- Describe projects
+  - What's your part of work
+  - What's the value of your work.

-> One of my project works as an malware analysis service.
-Customers submit the Executable file, MS office file, or url and we generate the summary with behavior report.
-My part of work is focused on web service.
+> One of my work is a Software as a Service, we accept the sample from customer and do the analysis.
+The sample could be Executable file, MS office file, or url.
+I am the RD of the team and my part of work is focused on backend web application.
 We handle the traffic at 10k samples/hr in avg.
 The server do the authentication and authorization with QoS control.
 Then it dispatches async tasks and collects the report.
-Move from Data Center to AWS.
+Recently we move from Data Center to AWS and I turn all the devops task into code, aka.
+Infrastructure as Code.
 >
 > The other early project is about disk encryption.
 We support root volume encryption and also file a patient.